 Capital intensive production is founded on greater knowledge and greater skill, imagination, and discovery.
 Egyptian stone masons were obviously more sophisticated than the masons who built Stonehenge, since Egyptian stonework is often finished to within fine tolerances, even for very hard stone, like granite or quartzite.
 But fine machining in metals must wait until the 19th century, and only then can machinery be produced to operate at high speeds, high pressures, and high temperatures.

-Thus, Marxism, which must allow a scale of value apart from labor, and which cannot account for technological innovation, cannot sustrain its own theory of value.
+Thus, Marxism, which must allow a scale of value apart from labor, and which cannot account for technological innovation, cannot sustain its own theory of value.
 But there is more.
 The ideal principle of the communist society is "From each according to his ability, to each according to his need."
 This requires the "new man" of communism, who will be completely selfless and will work for the good, not just of himself, but for all.
 This is the "solidarity" of the workers, who might well adopt the motto, "One for all; and all for one."

 What this means is that persons of great ability and few needs will find that most of the fruit of their labor goes to those with greater "need."
 If you object to this, you're a kulak, кулак, and perhaps deserve to be starved to death.
 Similarly, Jack London (1876-1916), said that any worker more productive than his fellows was already a "scab," i.e. a strike breaker.

 So, the problem here is that obviously you are not entitled to the fruit of your labor, just like supposedly under Capitalism, with the difference that you don't even get paid when your production goes to those with greater "need," like Bernie Sanders.
 But then the obvious remedy for this is suggested by Jack London: just don't produce very much.
 Don't demonstrate your ability, which is actually what we see in socialist regimes, where there is then no incentive to be productive.
 Your efforts are just going to be subject to what Ayn Rand called "looting."
-You are doomed to being "exploited" by the politically privileged, what Lenin called the "vanguard of the revolution," who somehow live well, very well, without producing anything -- just like what we see in Washington, D.C.
+You are doomed to being "exploited" by the politically privileged, what Lenin called the "vanguard of the revolution," who somehow live well, very well, without producing anything -- just like what we see in the corrupt "swamp" of Washington, D.C.

 The dynamic of Marxist economics therefore will be poverty, not the greater abundance predicted by Marx -- topped off with "alienation" greater than what Capitalism was supposed to be.
-Recognizing this, Marxists have moved to the approach that poverty is good, because it is better for the planet.
+Recognizing this, Marxists have moved to the approach that poverty is good, because it is better for the planet -- to the point where a clueless law professor wanted to call Cuba an "ecotopia."
 However, no communist regime has ever had a good record on ecology.
 The Soviet Union used to dump nuclear waste into rivers.
 After the Fall of the Soviet Union, I had student immigrants who had lived near Russian rivers that where constantly red with toxic waste.
-So the whole business is a tissue of folly and dishonesty.
+China regularly builds coal-fired power plants yet is praised by clueless Environmentalists for its "carbon" policies -- including selling electric cars, full of toxic materials (mined by African children), to the Environmentalists.

 The Marxist-Leninist Theory of History